How we work

-Our model works: Movement to Work has a proven track record of driving social mobility with over 137,000 work placements delivered to date nationwide, with diverse and empowering experiences ranging from hospitality to engineering.
+Our model works: Movement to Work has a proven track record of driving social mobility with more than 155,000 opportunities delivered to date nationwide, with diverse and empowering experiences ranging from hospitality to engineering.
 Over 55% of these young people progressed into jobs, apprenticeships or returned to education.

 A national network of organisations that shares best practice and drives innovation.
 Our online forums for learning draw on the diverse experiences of our members and pioneers across the sector to maximise positive outcomes.